joeftiger/rust_v/resources/benchmarks.md

 # Benchmarks
+The following benchmarks were made on an AMD Ryzen 5 1500X.

 ## Aabb - Ray Intersections
 The different implementations operated on a `Vec3` struct or directly on `f32` values.